cameroncondry/Symfony2-Bootstrap3/README.md

 Symfony2-Bootstrap3
 ===================

 BootstrapBundle looks to integrate [Bootstrap 3](http://getbootstrap.com/) with a Symfony2 v2.3+ project.
+The base implementation hooks into the twig system, overridding the form templates to use base Bootstrap 3 styles.
+The Bundle also includes jquery from a CDN with a local fallback.

 Installation
 -------------------